nadecancode/recipe-prep-healthiness-analysis/README.md

-# DSC 80 Project 4 - Recipe & Review Dataset Analysis
+# DSC 80 Project 4 - Recipe & Review Dataset Analysis - Rating Correlation Research

 ## Project Overview
 This is a data science project centered around how favorable is a recipe given its various attributes including nutrition facts, complexity, and the amount of time it requires to prepare.
 This project is for DSC80 at UCSD.